skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 Implement the bulk of the program as platform-agnostic, libc-free code then write platform-specific code per target — a platform layer — each in its own source file.
-The platform code is small in comparison: mostly unportable code, perhaps raw system calls, graphics functions, or even assembly.
+The platform code is small in comparison: mostly unportable code, perhaps [raw system calls][raw], graphics functions, or even assembly.
 It's where you get access to all the coolest toys.
 On some platforms it will still link libc anyway because it's got useful platform-specific features, or because it's mandatory.